Obsessive-compulsive Disorder (OCD): An Insight

 young girl with ocd

 These obsessions and compulsions will be time-consuming, sometimes taking up more than an hour a day.
-They cause significant distress and either social or occupational impairment or hinder another important area of functionality (Beyond OCD 2018a).
+They cause significant distress and either social or occupational impairment or hinder another important area of functionality (APA 2024).
 In very severe cases, OCD can cause a person to be housebound (Better Health Channel 2022).

 OCD previously existed under ‘Anxiety Disorders’ in the earlier edition of the DSM (DSM-IV).
-Experts (controversially) argued for OCD to be grouped with loosely-related conditions under the new category ‘Obsessive-Compulsive and Related Disorders’ (now seen in the DSM-5) (OCD-UK n.d.).
+However, it is now grouped with conditions such as hoarding and body dysmorphia under the category ‘Obsessive-Compulsive and Related Disorders’ in the DSM-5 (Brock et al. 2024).

 It is important to note that obsessive-compulsive disorder (OCD) is distinct from obsessive-compulsive personality disorder (OCPD).